PaperMC/docs/docs/paper/admin/reference/global-configuration.md

   - **default**: -1.0
   - **description**: The maximum number of chunks loaded per second for the whole server.
 A value of -1 will disable this limit.
+Takes priority over `player-max-chunk-load-rate`.

 - player-max-concurrent-loads